GenomicsAotearoa/hts_workshop_mpi/docs/level2/11_shell_manipulation.md

 So we can see that this has reduced the file size sequences by about half.
 That's a great saving in disk space but what has happened to the original file?
 If we check the manual for `gzip`, you can see the following text:

-> DESCRIPTION
->
+!!! square-pen "DESCRIPTION"

-> Gzip reduces the size of the named files using Lempel-Ziv coding (LZ77).
+    Gzip reduces the size of the named files using Lempel-Ziv coding (LZ77).
 Whenever possible, **_each file is replaced_** by one with the extension .gz, while keeping the same ownership modes, access and modification times.

 Is this a problem?
 It can be.
 When we run `gzip` it is operating under the assumption that we do not need the original file anymore.
 This is probably true if we were to compress a tarball file, as producing a tarball leaves the original files in place.
 However, what if we just wanted to compress the sequence files but then continue to work with them?